RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

 have to be unique--like Twitter handles, two people can't both have the same bucket name, even in different accounts.
 One common practice is to use some kind of personal prefix with your bucket names--for instance, I use `rluckom`, and name my buckets things like `rluckom-logging`, `rluckom-terraform-state`, etc. Choose a name for your terraform state bucket, and at the bottom of the form, select the circle to enable object versioning.
-You don't need to change any of the other options[^4]
+You don't need to change any of the other options[^4].
+Use the "Create bucket" button to create the bucket.

 ![View of the S3 bucket creation flow showing the enable object versioning selector](/img/practitioner_journey/000/s3_enable.png)